EL NIDO BY LAND

 - J-Rhanz Package P4,200/person (Land Transfers, Tours, Breakfast and Lunch, and Accommodation All-In)

-The best part about this trip, though my itinerary (which I did myself) was kind of tiring, we were able to see and experience the best parts of it all.
+The best part about this trip, though my itinerary (which I did myself) was kind of tiring, I was able to see and experience the best parts of it all.
 I found J-Rhanz Travel and Tours at a travel expo months before my trip to Palawan.
 Everything was hassle-free.
 At the same time, I was able to book for an P18 ($.36) flight back to Manila via Air Asia.

 FOR BOOKING INQUIRIES, KINDLY SEND ME A PERSONAL MESSAGE OR COMMENT HERE AND I’LL TRY TO GET BACK AS SOON AS POSSIBLE. 🙂